ryandhasgit/Comedy/Beat Bin/Rejected Rodney Dangerfield Jokes.md

 i tell ya, things have been tense with my wife ever since she lef tme for my neighbor.

-i tell ya, i don’t get no respect, not from my wife, not form my dog, from my neibhgor, my neighbor’s cat, this audience, my mother, my brother. nobody. no respect. sometimes i sit by the phone with a gun at night, thinking, alright, the next one-a youse to call, i'll show ya some respect. that’s who's getting this bullet. lucky for them nobody ever calls!
+i tell ya, i don’t get no respect, not from my wife, not form my dog, from my neibhgor, my neighbor’s cat, this audience, my mother, my brother. nobody. no respect. sometimes i sit by the phone with a gun at night, thinking, alright, the next one-a youse to call, i'll show ya some respect. that’s who's getting this bullet. lucky for them nobody ever calls! #good

 i mean, my wife she’s not that smart. she’s no looker, either.